dlguswo333/dlguswo333.github.io/markdown/2023/10-26-en-useAbortController-hook.md

 If you are developing a React project and trying to make a fetch request, you are often said to call your request API inside `useEffect`.
-This is beacuse fetching data is most likely to be closely linked to lifecycles of your React components.
+This is because fetching data is most likely to be closely linked to lifecycles of your React components.

 >**Fetching data with Effects**<br>